vippsas/vipps-episerver/README.md

 The package automatically appends the generated order id as a querystring to the specified url.
 The quicksilver example implementation can be found [here](demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/PaymentFallbackController.cs)

 ProcessAuthorizationAsync method on IVippsPaymentServices will return the created purchase order for you if the callback from Vipps was successfull.
 If not, it will ensure all the correct information is on the payment and shimpent objects and then create the purchase order.
-If you want to modify the behaviour of creating purchase orders, override the CreatePurchaseOrder method on DefaultVippsOrderCreator class.
+**No validation against tempering with the cart line items is done within the package**

 ```
-var result = await _vippsPaymentService.ProcessAuthorizationAsync(currentContactId, currentMarketId, orderId);
+var result = await _vippsPaymentService.ProcessAuthorizationAsync(currentContactId, currentMarketId, cartName, orderId);
 ```

 The method returns a ProcessAuthorizationResponse which contains an enum called VippsPaymentType, this can be set to